ChuckSRQ/etcarbon/README.md

 Create three voting contracts "Yes", "No", "This proposal is not clear" using the contract code provided at [contracts/vote.sol](contracts/vote.sol).
-Please let a developer know if you have trouble deploying the contracts.
+Please let a developer know if you have trouble deploying the contract.

 After the voting period end, the actual voting rates can be collected from the blockchain.
 We will soon publish a tool to do this.